-Where crops, such as maize, are grown specifically as a feedstock for anaerobic digesters, this would raise similar issues to the growing of fuel crops in relation to competing land uses, water quality and impacts on soils and should be avoided where possible.
+Where crops, such as maize, are grown specifically as a feedstock for anaerobic digesters, this would raise similar issues to the growing of fuel crops in relation to competing land uses and should be avoided where possible.

 Care will be needed in connection with the consideration of the effects and potential harm that may arise from visual intrusion, noise, increased activity, odour, associated traffic movements and associated infrastructure such as overhead powerlines and pylons or poles to support them.